carlitofluito/A/docs/II.md

 ### Back at home (2019-08-05)
 I was in Brussels.
 I wasn’t worrying much about you, since I knew you would get away of pretty much any situation, but I was curious about what had happened.

-<div style="text-align: right"> - How was the night? </div>
+<div style="text-align: right"> --- *How was the night?* </div>

--	The night was great.
-How was your travel?
+--- *The night was great.
+How was your travel?*

-<div style="text-align: right"> - Sleeping a lot, like what I am doing today.
+<div style="text-align: right"> --- *Sleeping a lot, like what I am doing today.
 Planning to write something to you soon.
 How the night developed?
-Anecdote? </div>
+Anecdote?* </div>